WHY DO YOU NEED MERCHANT SERVICES (ACCEPT CREDIT AND DEBIT CARDS OR PAYMENT PROCESSING ABC)

 Merchants may not cancel their contracts in relation to fee increases made in accordance with pre-determined fee schedules, such as those based on merchant sales volume, provided that the schedules are included in the merchant’s contract.

 The last resort is to go to your bank from where your current provider is taking money from and instruct your bank to stop direct deposit/withdrawal relationship with that provider.
 In other words, instruct your bank to stop access to your bank account to that provider.

 As of April 1st, Visa and MasterCard have lowered their rates.
 Now, the base qualified rate is 1.42% for Visa and 1.49% for MasterCard.

-Also, because of the new changes, you can get out of your processing contract free of penalty, as per Code of Conduct.
+Because of the new changes, you can get out of your processing contract free of penalty.
+Refer to Canadian Code of Conduct.

 FREE POS TERMINALS IN 2017

 From January 2017, PBH CANADA has started offering free point of sale (POS) terminals (aka debit / credit machines).
 No conditions or contracts required.
 This is drastic difference compared with other processing companies offering POS terminals at $30-60 monthly rental.
 Or worse pushing you to buy for 1000s of dollars.
 Some other companies tried to emulate our initiative but failed.
 They put conditions of minimum processing requirements that merchants simply never qualify for.
 Our free POS machines are just that – free, no questions asked.